Bylaws of the Department of Computer Science

 I.C.
 Substantive Change Statement.

 Faculty and staff members are expected to be familiar with and follow the Florida State University Substantive Change Policy as found on the university web site https://sacs.fsu.edu/substantive-change-policy/

 II Membership and Voting Rights

-The faculty of the Department of Computer Science shall consist of those persons holding full-time tenure-track or specialized faculty appointments at the rank of Professor, Associate Professor, Assistant Professor, Teaching Faculty III, Teaching Faculty II, Teaching Faculty I, Computer Research Specialist.
-Each of these faculty must be appointed as full-time employees of the department or are full-time employees of the FSU Panama City Campus primarily teaching Computer Science courses.
+The faculty of the Department of Computer Science shall consist of those persons holding full-time or part-time tenure-track or specialized faculty appointments at the rank of Professor, Associate Professor, Assistant Professor, Teaching Faculty III, Teaching Faculty II, Teaching Faculty I, Computer Research Specialist.
+Each of these faculty must be appointed as employees of the department or are employees of the FSU Panama City Campus primarily teaching Computer Science courses.

 II.B.
 Department Membership.

 In addition to the faculty defined in Section II.A (Faculty Membership) above, the following are members of the Department of Computer Science: staff personnel or postdoctoral researchers that work full-time in the Computer Science Department that include the Business Manager, Administrative Assistant, Administrative Associate, Graduate Coordinator, Academic Program Specialist, Grants Compliance Analyst, and System Administrator.